loicmathieu/bookmarkit/README.md

 - Run it with `docker run -ti -p 8080:8080 -e "QUARKUS_DATASOURCE_URL=jdbc:postgresql://{your_ip}:5432/mydatabase" bookmarkit` (replace {your_ip} by your ip).

-## Step 5 - Send a message via AMQP for each created bookmarl
+## Step 5 - Send a message via AMQP for each created bookmark

 Goal: implements asynchronous messaging via AMQP